-Jeff Jones, Executive Lead – Jeff serves as executive lead for ASAP-BC.
+Jeff Jones, Executive Director– Jeff serves as Executive Director for ASAP.
 He oversees the initiative, advising the work of the four action teams and their associated projects.
 Jeff retired from Cummins Inc. in 2014 after a 37-year career in a variety of field service, sales and marketing roles with customers, dealers and OEM partners throughout the United States and Canada.

 Beth Morris, Prevention Action Team Lead, Director of Community Health Partnerships, Columbus Regional Health – Beth leads the Prevention Action Team, working with employers, the educational system, social service organizations and mental health services.
 Her role at CRH is improving and promoting a healthy environment, activities and habits across Bartholomew County through the various initiatives within Healthy Communities.

 Judge Kelly S. Benjamin, Intervention Action Team Lead, Bartholomew County Circuit Court – Judge Benjamin leads the ASAP Intervention Action Team, which analyzes, researches and coordinates evidence-based processes and programs between law enforcement, the court system and government.
 As Circuit Court Judge, Benjamin hears and decides cases involving criminal felonies (including drug cases), family law, estates and civil law, while remaining involved in court-related community efforts, committees and trainings.